HongruCai/SLGR/README.md

 1. Install FMIndex:

-The steps are the same as MINDER_LLaMA, but we need another environment.
+The steps are similar to MINDER_LLaMA, but you will use a different environment.

 ```bash
 cd MINDER_T5